 Maybe you’re unhappy with your current search results.
 Perhaps you have a common name and can’t distinguish yourself — or worse, share a name with a shady character who’s in the news more often than you are.
 Here are three topics to explore as you get your online reputation in shape:

 - How to clean up Google search results when applying for a job

 - Cleaning up Google search results by checking these 4 social media sites

 - 4 tips to clean up Google search results — and boost them

 You might feel bashful about searching your own name on Google.
 But consider this: That CareerBuilder survey also reported that 57% of employers have decided against hiring an applicant, at least in part, because of unflattering content found online.

 When searching your name, sign out of your Google account or use a private-browsing window that hides your location.
 You’ll want to see what strangers see.

-Beyond confirming your credentials, company human resources managers are likely to search for you online to make sure no red flags exist.
-A silly tweet or a college Facebook picture, for example, could cost you an interview or job offer.
+Beyond confirming your credentials, human resources managers are likely to search for you online to make sure no red flags exist.
+A silly tweet or out-of-context college Facebook picture, for example, could cost you an interview or job offer.